mrdbourke/tensorflow-deep-learning/README.md

 * Created GitHub Project page!
 See a cool Kanban setup here: https://github.com/mrdbourke/tensorflow-deep-learning/projects/1
 * Created GitHub Discussion page!
 Going to use this for popular QA/course tidbits: https://github.com/mrdbourke/tensorflow-deep-learning/discussions

-## Next/TODO:
+## TODO
 geez...
 I forgot how much there was still to go... classic project planning

 * ✅ Make a GitHub Project for course (see "Projects" tab)
-* ✅ Make a [GitHub Discussions](https://github.com/vercel/vercel/discussions/3874) for course (thank you [Alvaro](https://github.com/alvarobartt)) ✅
+* ✅ Make a [GitHub Discussions](https://github.com/vercel/vercel/discussions/3874) for course (thank you [Alvaro](https://github.com/alvarobartt))
-* 🔜 Polish GitHub readme (what you're reading now) with extra resources:
+* ✅ Polish GitHub readme (what you're reading now) with extra resources:
   * data links used in course
   * extra resources & curriculum
-  * what will someone leave with after going through this course?
 * 🔜 Upload slides for each section, done for: 00, 01, 02, 03, 04, 05 (see [course materials](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials))
 * 🔜 Upload video notebooks for each section, done for: 00, 01, 02, 03, 04, 05 (see [.video_notebooks/](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main/video_notebooks))
+* Add a section which contains "things taught in this course", like a table of contents kind of thing
 * Make Colab overview video (Colab is the tool we'll be using for the whole course)
 * Make course resource overview video (e.g. how to use this GitHub, Discussions page, exercises, extra-curriculum etc)
 * Upload solutions for exercises (probably livestream the creation of these after course launch)